Webinar

 Investors have long been drawn to the market’s tech sector and the resulting innovations that often have a visible impact on society and capture the public’s imagination.
 “Fast is getting faster, and speed, scale and efficiencies across the board don’t happen without technology,” notes Terry Sandven, chief equity strategist at U.S. Bank Wealth Management.
 “To a large degree, technology is impacting all sectors of the economy in all walks of life.”

-Source: S&P Dow Jones Indices as of April 30, 2024.
+Source: S&P Dow Jones Indices as of July 31, 2024.
 For illustrative purposes only.

 “It’s important as a signal for the economy overall that we see market leadership broaden beyond technology names,” notes Haworth.
 “However, it doesn’t mean that investors are ready to lower expectations for AI companies, which would primarily benefit the technology sector.”

-An ever-evolving tech sector
+An evolving tech sector

-Chart depicts returns of tech stocks versus all S&P 500 stocks during the following period: 2019 – May 23, 2024.
+Chart depicts returns of tech stocks versus all S&P 500 stocks during the following period: 2019 – August 19, 2024.

 “The key question is whether current lofty valuations for some tech stocks can be sustained by real revenue growth,” says Haworth.
 He notes that if technology stocks again lead the market in 2024, it may signal greater challenges for non-technology firms.
 “These tech companies need the firms that serve as their customers to also be in a strong financial position to invest in more technology,” says Haworth.
-He notes that technology companies continue to be among the most profitable based on first quarter 2024 earnings reports.
+He notes that technology companies continue to be among the most profitable based on 2024 earnings reports.

-The future for technology stocks
+The future of technology stocks

 “Over the long term, technology stocks can be expected to remain highly visible in the broader market,” says Sandven.
 He believes that technology advancements will continue, which presents new opportunities for investors.